ykhan1999/zero2w_80211ah/README.md

 ## Technical limitations

-This software currently only official supports the Raspberry Pi Zero 2W and the Heltec HT-HC01P HaLow module.
+* This software currently only official supports the Raspberry Pi Zero 2W and the Heltec HT-HC01P HaLow module.
 Those interested in seeing additional support are encouraged to contribute to the repo.

+* No support yet for open WiFi networks or captive WiFi networks

 ## Acknowledgements